Illinois Drug Addiction and Treatment

 The 2008 seizures of addictive drugs is a measure of the quantities of drugs flowing through the interstates, the package services and postal service, being carried on couriers or being trucked in from the Southwest border of the United States.

 - 5454 pounds of cocaine

 While street gangs rule the retail end of operations, cocaine, heroin, marijuana and other drugs are being trafficked into the area by Columbian, Mexican, Nigerian and other West African drug trafficking organizations.
 These organizations usually establish stash houses where they store their drugs and consolidate millions of dollars of cash for outbound shipment across the border.

 Law enforcement agencies recently noted the discovery of stash houses in Bolingbroke, Romeoville, Plainfield and Joliet.
 In one house, $1.4 million in cash and 119 pounds of cocaine were recently seized.
 These discoveries provide further evidence of the movement into the suburbs by dealers and traffickers.

 Narconon Provides Help for Those Who Urgently Need Recovery from Substance Abuse

-There are also multiple Narconon residential treatment centers within a short travel time from the Illinois borders.
+A thorough detoxification followed by counseling and life skills training enable a person in a drug program to see things in a whole new light so they can live an enjoyable, productive life again.
 Drug abuse and addiction do not need to be an endless curse.
 With the Narconon residential drug and alcohol rehabilitation program, lifetime addiction recovery is within reach.